scopplestone/testing/README.md

 ## Regression Testing

-For information about the regression testing see [REGGIE](REGGIE.md).
+An overview of the regression tests used for continuous integration is given in [REGGIE.md](REGGIE.md).

 ## Used libraries